krlawrence/graph/sample-data/README-air-routes.txt

 These notes refer to the version of the data set used by the examples in the book.

+If you would like instead to work with the most recent version of the data please use the file called 'air-routes-latest.graphml.'

 Timestamp: Fri, 06 Oct 2017 11:28:40 -0500

 This file contains the following sections